bytedeco/javacv/README.txt

 }}}
 and similarly for `v10` and `v11`.

 *IMPORTANT NOTE*: OpenCV might crash if it has been compiled with SSE instructions.
-This is known to occur on 32-bit x86 when the SSE calling conventions of the compiler used to build the Java implementation differ from the one used to compile OpenCV.
+This is known to occur on 32-bit x86 CPUs when the SSE calling conventions of the compiler used to build the Java implementation differ from the one used to compile OpenCV.
 The AMD64 architecture appears unaffected.
-JNA will probably be updated in the near future with a workaround, but for the moment, please be advised.
+JNA might be updated in the future with a workaround, but for the moment, please be advised. *Concretely, this means you should try to recompile OpenCV without SSE instructions before asking me why JavaCV crashes.*

+JavaCV also comes with helper classes and methods on top of OpenCV to facilitate its integration to the Java platform.
+Here is a small program demonstrating the most frequently useful parts:

+{{{
+import name.audet.samuel.javacv.*;
+import static name.audet.samuel.javacv.jna.cxcore.*;
+import static name.audet.samuel.javacv.jna.cv.*;

+public class Test2 {
+    public static void main(String[] args) throws Exception {
+        String cascadeName = args.length > 0 ? args[0] : "haarcascade_frontalface_alt.xml";

+        // Make sure to call JavaCvErrorCallback.redirectError() to prevent your
+        // application from simply crashing with no warning on some error of OpenCV.
+        // JavaCvErrorCallback may be subclassed for finer control of exceptions. new JavaCvErrorCallback().redirectError();

+        // CanvasFrame is a JFrame containing a Canvas component, which is hardware accelerated.
+        // It can also switch into fullscreen mode when called with a screenNumber.
+        CanvasFrame frame = new CanvasFrame("Some Title");

+        // OpenCVFrameGrabber uses highgui, but other more versatile FrameGrabbers include
+        // DC1394FrameGrabber, FlyCaptureFrameGrabber, and FFmpegFrameGrabber.
+        FrameGrabber grabber = new OpenCVFrameGrabber(0);
+        grabber.start();

+        // FAQ about IplImage:
+        // - For custom raw processing of data, getByteBuffer() returns an NIO direct
+        //   buffer wrapped around the memory pointed by imageData.
+        // - To get a BufferedImage from an IplImage, you may call getBufferedImage().
+        // - The createFrom() factory method can construct an IplImage from a BufferedImage.
+        // - There are also a few copy*() methods for BufferedImage<->IplImage data transfers.
+        IplImage grabbedImage = grabber.grab(),
+                 grayImage    = IplImage.create(grabbedImage.width, grabbedImage.height, IPL_DEPTH_8U, 1),
+                 rotatedImage = grabbedImage.clone();

+        // We can "cast" Pointer objects by instantiating a new object of the desired class.
+        CvHaarClassifierCascade cascade = new CvHaarClassifierCascade(cvLoad(cascadeName));

+        // Objects allocated with a create*() or clone() factory method are automatically
+        // garbage collected, but may also explicitly be freed with the release() method.
+        CvMemStorage storage = CvMemStorage.create();

+        // Contiguous regions of native memory may be allocated using createArray() factory methods.
+        CvPoint[] hatPoints = CvPoint.createArray(3);
+        CvSeq.PointerByReference contourPointer = new CvSeq.PointerByReference();
+        int sizeofCvContour = com.sun.jna.Native.getNativeSize(CvContour.ByValue.class);

+        // Let's create some random 3D rotation...
+        CvMat randomR = CvMat.create(3, 3), randomAxis = CvMat.create(3, 1);
+        // We can easily and efficiently access the elements of CvMat objects
+        // with the set of get() and put() methods. randomAxis.put((Math.random()-0.5)/4, (Math.random()-0.5)/4, (Math.random()-0.5)/4);
+        cvRodrigues2(randomAxis, randomR, null);
+        double f = (grabbedImage.width + grabbedImage.height)/2;
+                                          randomR.put(2, randomR.get(2)*f);
+                                          randomR.put(5, randomR.get(5)*f);
+        randomR.put(6, randomR.get(6)/f); randomR.put(7, randomR.get(7)/f);
+        System.out.println(randomR);

+        // Again, FFmpegFrameRecorder also exists as a more versatile alternative.
+        FrameRecorder recorder = new OpenCVFrameRecorder("output.avi", grabbedImage.width, grabbedImage.height);
+        recorder.start();

+        while (frame.isVisible() && (grabbedImage = grabber.grab()) != null) {

+            // Let's try to detect some faces! but we need a grayscale image... cvCvtColor(grabbedImage, grayImage, CV_BGR2GRAY);
+            CvSeq faces = cvHaarDetectObjects(grayImage, cascade, storage, 1.1, 3, 0/*CV_HAAR_DO_CANNY_PRUNING*/);
+            for (int i = 0; i < faces.total; i++) {
+                CvRect r = new CvRect(cvGetSeqElem(faces, i));
+                cvRectangle(grabbedImage, cvPoint(r.x, r.y), cvPoint(r.x+r.width, r.y+r.height), CvScalar.RED, 1, CV_AA, 0);
+                CvPoint.fillArray(hatPoints, r.x-r.width/10, r.y-5,  r.x+r.width*11/10, r.y-5,  r.x+r.width/2, r.y-r.height/2);
+                cvFillConvexPoly(grabbedImage, hatPoints, hatPoints.length, CvScalar.GREEN, CV_AA, 0);
+            }

+            // Let's find some contours! but first some thresholding... cvThreshold(grayImage, grayImage, 64, 255, CV_THRESH_BINARY);

+            // To get the value of an output parameter, we need to use the getValue() or getStructure()
+            // method of its *PointerByReference object, which obviously has to be created prior to the
+            // call if we want to get the data after the call. cvFindContours(grayImage, storage, contourPointer, sizeofCvContour, CV_RETR_LIST, CV_CHAIN_APPROX_SIMPLE);
+            CvSeq contour = contourPointer.getStructure();
+            while (contour != null) {
+                if (contour.elem_size > 0) {
+                    CvSeq points = cvApproxPoly(contour.getPointer(), sizeofCvContour,
+                            storage, CV_POLY_APPROX_DP, cvContourPerimeter(contour.getPointer())*0.02, 0);
+                    cvDrawContours(grabbedImage, points, CvScalar.BLUE, CvScalar.BLUE, -1, 1, CV_AA);
+                }
+                contour = contour.h_next;
+            }

+            cvWarpPerspective(grabbedImage, rotatedImage, randomR);

+            frame.showImage(rotatedImage);
+            recorder.record(rotatedImage);

+            storage.clearMem();
+        }
+        recorder.stop();
+        grabber.stop();
+        frame.dispose();
+    }
+}
+}}}

 ==Acknowledgments==